yard

 Fall is your best window for bigger texture changes.
 Add 2–3 inches of shredded leaves or compost, work it lightly into the top layer, then cover bare ground with 2–3 inches of mulch.

 Fall additions have months to break down before spring planting.
-Perennials like shade clumps and sun lovers respond with denser roots and better blooms next year.
+Perennials like shade clumps respond with denser roots and better blooms next year.

 Winter is planning and testing season.
 Run a jar test on different beds and send a sample for a lab test, especially if you are also planning fertilizer changes for veggies.